aswathyseb/tincheck/README.md

-# tin
+# Tincheck

+Tincheck is a python package to calculate transcript Integrity Number (TIN) and Transcription overlap.

+Transcripts with transcription overlap or uneven coverage can result in false positives in differential expression analysis.
+Transcript Integrity Number is a metric that calculates coverage evenness and can be used as a filtering criteria in RNA-Seq studies to improve the accuracy of results.

 **Transcript Integrity Number (TIN)** calculation

 TIN denotes how evenly a feature is covered by reads.
 By default, the script calculate the coverage evenness across a gene by considering the coverage across all exons.

-In addition, the script also checks for *overlap transcription* where a transcript from the neighboring gene overlap with another gene.
-It is important to take a note of such cases, as it can affect th differential expression results.
+However, the script can calculate coverage evenness across a transcript or any other feature that is in the annotation file.

+**Inputs**
+1. Alignment file in bam format
+2. Annotation file in GTFor GFF3 format

+**Output**

+Tab delimited textfile  with TIN score calculated for each gene/transcript/any other feature specified in the input.
+An example is given below.

+    target_id       eff_length  S1_count    S1_exp_tin  S1_obs_tin
+    PF3D7_0102700	1683	    670	        100.0	    70.9
+    PF3D7_0103700	1624	    135	        100.0	    72.8
+    PF3D7_0107300	1581	    4508        100.0	    70.4
+    PF3D7_0107600	5702	    4979        100.0	    74.9
+    PF3D7_0107800	4424	    924	        100.0	    78.8

 **How to install the script?**